DOES THE REPEATERS HAVE LIVE STREAMING?

 WHAT IS A NODE?

-A node is the name that refers to a computer access point.
-Every node is assigned a node number.
-This is analogous to a telephone number.
+A node is the name that refers to a computer/repeater.
+Every node is assigned a node number that is analogous to a telephone number.
 Our repeaters have node numbers that correspond to the computer access point attached to them.

 WHAT NODE NUMBER ARE WE?